-Our Bull Run Occoquan Trail hike begins at the end of Yates Ford Road in Clifton Virginia and leads to the central portion of the 18-mile trail.
+Access to the central portion of the 18-mile Bull Run Occoquan Trail begins at the end of Yates Ford Road in Clifton Virginia.
 A short access trail leads down to Bull Run, and from there you can hike north or south.
-While some segments of the BROT are steep and challenging, the hike we describe here is mostly level along the water.
+While some segments of the BROT are steep and challenging, the trail is mostly level along the water.
 Happily, this segment begins near the lovely Paradise Springs Winery, offering a relaxing stop at the end of your hike.

 Central Bull Run Occoquan Trail Loop Hike

-Here is a 3-mile loop hike that includes a pretty section of the BROT.
-Turned right and hike north, following the trail next to the water.
+Here is a 2-mile loop hike that includes a pretty section of the BROT.
+Take the access trail above and turn right when you reach the stream.
+Hike north, following the trail next to the water.
 The dirt path is mostly level, but there are some rocky sections.

 As you hike north you'll pass the remains of a former bridge crossing.